Location: Putrajaya, MALAYSIA

-The Researcher will work closely with GOR project team members under the oversight of UNDP and the direct supervision of designated UNDP personnel.
+The Project Coordinator will work closely with GOR project team members under the oversight of UNDP and the direct supervision of a designated UNDP personnel.
 The consultant will work in collaboration with Government officials, UN Agencies, development partners, technical advisors and experts, civil society, and the private sector, where necessary to advance the understanding of the COVID relief and response.

 The scope of work for this assignment will include the following key functions:

 - Act as focal point for key stakeholders to contact;